Anemanthele lessoniana is a beautiful clump forming ornamental grass with a nice upright habit.

 Anemanthele lessoniana: garden uses

 Anemanthele lessoniana works well in many different settings, as a specimen plant, punctuating a border, or in block of several plants together.
 It provides fantastic year round interest and is easy to maintain – just comb out dead or damaged leaves in Spring.
-Goes well with contrasting foliage ground cover plants, like hardy geranium Johnson’s Blue.
+It goes well with contrasting foliage ground cover plants, like hardy geranium Johnson’s Blue.

 It is best not to cut the plant back to ground level, although it can be cut back by about half to tidy it up.
 However, only prune in this way in Spring and Summer, when it will regrow quickly, not in Autumn or winter.